cxcorp/lacuna/README.md

 Program for reading and writing other programs' memory.
 Coursework for [Javalabra-2017-3](https://github.com/javaLabra/Javalabra2017-3).

+#### Note to reader
+This project was/is a course project.
+It is feature complete, but it is not very efficient. **The main point of interest** for you may be that the library contains good examples for using JNA to enumerate processes and manipulating process memory on both Windows and Linux.
+Be wary of lots of premature abstraction.

 ## Current state
-The Lacuna library (`lacuna-core`) is mostly feature-complete.
-It has classes for enumerating processes, and reading and writing a process's memory on both Windows and Linux.
+The Lacuna library (`lacuna-core`) contains classes for enumerating processes, and reading and writing a process's memory on both Windows and Linux.
 Common primitive datatypes are supported in addition to raw bytes.
 The library is quite inefficient currently, as it opens and closes a process handle on _each read or write_ ([#14](https://github.com/cxcorp/lacuna/issues/14)), and throws exceptions to signify failed reads ([#12](https://github.com/cxcorp/lacuna/issues/12)).

 The GUI (`lacuna-ui`) can currently enumerate the processes, and read and write raw bytes with a hex editor component.
 Common data types can be written with a data inspector gadget.